Democrats Close In On Shock Election Win As Trump's Republicans Stagger

 With Tuesday's race still officially undecided, and county officials counting provisional and absentee ballots that will likely determine the outcome, the Democratic candidate Conor Lamb declared victory shortly after midnight, in a district Trump won by nearly 20 points in the 2016 presidential contest.

+Lamb's party swiftly kicked into gear to proclaim that Trump and his Republicans could face a political reckoning this year -- with control of Congress up for grabs.
 "As we head into the 2018 midterms, the momentum is undeniable for Democratic candidates running up and down the ballot," Democratic National Committee head Tom Perez said.

 "Pennsylvania is just the beginning."
 Somber Republican leaders were forced to acknowledge that Lamb's performance had dealt a sharp blow to their prospects of maintaining control of the Senate and House of Representatives.